bitrise-io/devcenter/_articles/tutorials/docker/use-your-own-docker-image.md

   From a performance perspective: you should install the least amount of tools in your image,

-  as it'll make your image smaller, which means faster download & build start "%}
+  as it'll make your image smaller, which means faster download & build start. "%}

 You now have the description of your image.
 Go to [Docker Hub](https://hub.docker.com), click `Create` in the top menu and select `Create Automated Build`.
 If you haven't linked your GitHub account to your Docker Hub account you'll have to do it now.